COMPSAFE2025 Minisymposia

 MS-22: Innovative CAE for Vehicle Development and Cross-industry Applications toward Safety and Sustainability

-Makoto Tsubokura (Kobe University), Chenguang Lai (Chongqing University of Technology)
+Makoto Tsubokura (Kobe University), Chenguang Lai (Chongqing University of Technology), Thomas Indinger (Technical University of Munich)

 This mini-symposium, "Innovative CAE for Vehicle Development and Cross-Industry Applications toward Safety and Sustainability," explores the latest advancements in computational engineering, focusing primarily on the automotive sector while addressing challenges relevant to industries such as aerospace, energy, and manufacturing.